-Despite the calming, sleepy village atmosphere, leisure activities suiting all tastes and sensiibilities.
+Despite the calming, sleepy village atmosphere, Ajijic offers leisure activities suiting all tastes and sensibilities.
 Tennis, golf, boating and horseback riding are just some of the leisure pursuits available to tourists and residents alike.
 Visitors will also find a variety of classes to learn Spanish, Mexican culture or practice art.
 Foodies will find fine restaurants for wining and dining while watching the world go by, or simply enjoying the stunning sunsets over the Lake.

-Ajijic offers the perfect picturesque respite from hectic, 21st-century living, while retaining all the modern-day amenities we cannot do without.
+Ajijic offers the perfect picturesque respite from hectic, 21st-century living while retaining all the modern-day amenities we cannot do without.
 Patients traveling here for dental care will not be disappointed by the professionalism, skill and services provided by our dental clinics here, with affordable prices leaving you money in your pocket to enjoy Lake Ajijic to the full.